rnajena/anchorna/README.md

 ### Usage & Tutorial

 A command line tool is provided, see `anchorna -h` and the help of subcommands.
 An example configuration file can be created with `anchorna create`.
+See the example configuration file for a description of AnchoRNA's options.
+Consult the (API documentation)[https://anchorna.readthedocs.io] for details.

 Start the tutorial with